Information and Advice on the Morning-After Pill

 "On 07/20, I had sex with my boyfriend.
 Right at the end, the condom burst... we drove to the pharmacy to get the morning-after pill. (...)
 Six days later, on 07/26, I had some spotting for three days (...)
 My period was supposed to start on Aug.
 8, but it still has not come...
 Do I wait some more?
 Or do I need to do something?
 What is my next step?"

 – This experience was shared (in German) on profemina's open forum.

 If this is your situation, and you are concerned about whether you could be pregnant in spite of the morning-after pill, check out our article: Pregnant Despite Morning-After Pill for advice and information.

 You probably feel the time crunch and sense the need to act quickly.
 At the same time, you might wonder whether the morning-after pill would even work for you — and what you would do if you ended up pregnant...

 - Take a deep breath and choose not to rush.
 You have at least a few hours if not a few days to decide what to do.

 - You are doing what is most profitable to you right now: researching the facts.
 You may discern that your fertile window is still a long way off, making the morning-after pill unnecessary — or your ovulation has already taken place, making the morning-after pill ineffectual.

-- Ask your doctor or pharmacist if you desire more information about side effects and applicability of the emergency contraceptive pill.
+- Ask your doctor or pharmacist if you want more information about the emergency contraceptive pill's side effects and applicability.

 You may also like: